-Buy one Case-Mate case, get another 50% off with this exclusive deal
+Protect your tech with an exclusive 25% off Case-Mate discount - CNN Underscored

 A stylish case is a great way to keep your precious smartphone protected and show off your personality too.
 Thus, it can be hard to commit to just one case.
-If you’re in favor of switching up your tech accessories often, Case-Mate has the deal for you: The brand is exclusively offering CNN Underscored readers 50% off a case when they buy one at full price.
+If you’re in favor of switching up your tech accessories often, Case-Mate has the deal for you: The brand is exclusively offering CNN Underscored readers 25% off all full-price items on the site.

-Use code CNN50 at checkout to apply this BOGO 50% offer to your cart.
-The deal will last through March, so there’s plenty of time to pick out the case that best suits your personal style.
-Having a tough time deciding which two cases you want to add to your collection?
+Use code CNN25 at checkout to apply this offer to your cart.
+The deal will last through the rest of the week, so there’s plenty of time to pick out the case that best suits your personal style.
+Having a tough time deciding which cases you want to add to your collection?
 We’ve rounded up our top picks to help you out, ranging from trendy and bright to simple and sleek.

 iPhone cases